PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:13:28
+Last updated: 2024-04-02 18:14:02
-Random Quote: Intuition will tell the thinking mind where to look next. - Jonas Salk
+Random Quote: A friend is what the heart needs all the time. - Henry van Dyke Jr.